Trunajaya's Pasisir offensive: Offensive

-Fire of Cirebon (1676)

-This battle was important because the rebels captured Cirebon from Dutch forces, and they also burned and looted the city.

-Trunajaya's forces met their first significant resistance in Jepara.
-In response to the rebellion, Amangkurat had installed a military man, Angabei Wangsadipa as governor in Jepara overseeing the entire northern coast.
+Trunajaya's forces met with significant resistance in Jepara.
+In response to the rebellion, Amangkurat had installed a military man, Angabei Wangsadipa, as governor in Jepara overseeing the entire northern coast.
 Subsequently, the town's defenses had been reinforced and additional cannons had been placed.
-Jepara's defender also had help from a Dutch East India Company (VOC) force of 200 men, who were reinforced by sea "just in time".
-They arrived there on 20 November 1676 and began besieging the city.
-The joint Mataram-VOC defense, as well as with quarrel between the Madurese and Makassarese elements of the attackers, caused the attack to ultimately fail.
+Jepara's defender also had help from a Dutch East India Company (VOC) force of 200 men, who were reinforced by sea.
+They arrived on 20 November 1676 and began besieging the city.
+The joint Mataram-VOC defense, as well as the quarrel between the Madurese and Makassarese groups of attackers, caused the attack to ultimately fail.

-After failing to take Jepara, Trunajaya's captains – whose forces were augmented by Javanese defectors eager for booty – attacked other towns along the coast.
-The attacks were made easy because many towns had their fortifications dismantled during or after their conquest by Mataram's Sultan Agung about five decades before.
-Trading-towns were laid in ruin and ships were taken over to carry out further attacks.
-According to H. J. de Graaf, Mataram troops conducted "courageous" defenses of Kudus and Demak, but they ultimately fell.
-On 5 January 1677, Trunajaya reached as far west as Cirebon and took the town, after other coastal towns (except Jepara) had been taken or forced to acknowledge Trunajaya's authority.
+After failing to capture Jepara, Trunajaya's captains attacked other towns along the coast.
+The attacks were made easy by many towns having their fortifications dismantled due to their conquest with Mataram's Sultan Agung about five decades before.
+Trading towns were laid in ruin and ships were taken over to carry out further attacks.
+According to H. J. de Graaf, Mataram troops conducted "courageous" defenses of Kudus and Demak, but ultimately fell.
+On 5 January 1677, Trunajaya reached as far west as Cirebon and captured the town, after other coastal towns (except Jepara) had been captured.
 VOC forces in their Batavia headquarters prevented a further westward advance.

-Battle of Karawang (1677)

-Rebels and Banten attacked Karawang led by Nata Manggala and Wangsananga.
-Because he was shocked by this attack, Singaperbangsa fled to the north, but in Tunggak Jati Tengah, Singaperbangsa was captured by the rebels and his head was cut off and displayed in the city center so that the people of Karawang at that time would submit to the rebels and Banten.